Second-hand-alert/second-hand-alert-Norway/README.md

 All external libraries listed in package.json, but also here:

 * `"@arrow-js/core": "^1.0.0-alpha.10"`
   To populate popup.html with content.
 Pulls info from background.js.
-Bundled together with lib.popup.js to become popup.js
+Bundled together with lib.popup.js to become popup.js.
+Not used in content scripts.
 * `"@rollup/plugin-node-resolve": "^16.0.0"`
    Rollup-plugin for popup.js
 * `"bestzip": "^2.2.1"`